Team-Tools-JU/mobile-app/README.md

 #### disableSteering() :
 This function removes the steering view and pushes a new view to display for the user.

+#### stopMower() :
+This function stops the mower by sending specific command.

 ### StartViewModel
 This viewModel handles the connection functionality to the mower.

+#### connect() :
+This function tries to connect to the specific device.

+#### onScanResults() :
+This function finds the specific device and calls *connect*.

 #### scan() :
 This function scans for devices in the area and returns the devices.
-Calls on *onScanResults*
+Calls on *onScanResults*.

-#### onScanResults() :
-This function finds the specific device and calls *connect*

-#### connect() :
+#### requestPermission() :
-This function tries to connect to the specific device.
+This method request permissions from the user.

 #### showRequestDialog() :
 This function brings up a dialog window if Bluetooth or location services is not enabled, prompting the user to enable these things for the app to fully function.
-Calls on  *requestPermission*
+Calls on  *requestPermission*.

-#### requestPermission() :
-This method request permissions from the user

 #### onPermissionGiven() :
 This function checks if the user has the required permissions and if they have start scanning for devices, if not then open Bluetooth settings.

 #### updateBluetoothStatus() :
 This function updates the bluetooth status text shown in the view.

-#### onBluetoothConnect() :
-This function listens for the Bluetooth connection state and updates the isConnected variable

-#### write() :
-This function sends data for the mower to interpret.

-#### listen() :
-This method listens for incoming messages from the mower

 ## Requirements